 Your copy doesn’t need to be perfect the first time, but you need to be in the right ballpark.
 That means knowing who you’re reaching and what your potential customers are interested in, so you know what points to mention for your most promising ads.

-Conversion tracking and analytics
+6. Set up conversion tracking and analytics

 Without proper conversions tracking, your advertising platform has no way to learn what’s working and what’s not.